benjamineruvieru/react-native-type-animation/README.md

 #### `cursor` Boolean

 The `cursor` prop determines whether the cursor is displayed during the animation.
 By default, it is set to `true`, but you can set it to `false` if you don't want to display the cursor.

+#### `onCharTyped` Callback

+This callback function is triggered each time a character is typed.
+It receives an object as an argument containing two properties:

+- character: The character that was just typed.
+- currentText: The current state of the text after the character has been typed.

+#### `onCharDeleted` Callback

+This callback function is triggered each time a character is deleted.
+It receives an object as an argument containing two properties:

+- character: The character that was just deleted.
+- currentText: The current state of the text after the character has been deleted.

 **Note:** When using the `sequence` prop, you can define complex typing animations with different text, delays, and actions.
 Each object in the `sequence` array represents a step in the animation.